CodeFactoryDEV/app-idea-xplorr/docs/technical_implementation_ios.md

 ### Randomizer Screen Example

-Below is a realistic mockup showing how the randomizer screen implements Apple's Liquid Glass design principles with authentic Apple Maps integration:
+Below is a **fully animated mockup** showing how the randomizer screen implements Apple's Liquid Glass design principles with authentic Apple Maps integration:

 ![iOS Randomizer Screen](./images/ios-randomizer-mockup.svg)

+*This is a live animation showing the blue selector moving back and forth between "Yardstick Coffee" and "Manila Cemetery" in a continuous loop (4-second cycle).
+Watch the top header text fade between place names as the selector jumps between locations.*

 *Featuring real Manila, Philippines map data with streets like Evangelista St, Bagtikan Street, and Hayes Street.
 POIs include Yardstick Coffee, Kolesiyum ng Bayan, Don Bosco, and more.*